oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 WebLogic Kubernetes Operator assumes that you are familiar with Istio.
-If you are new to Istio, we strongly recommend reading the documentation and working through the `Bookinfo` sample application to familiarize yourself with the mesh and verify that it is working properly in your environment, before proceeding to work with the Operator.
+If you are new to Istio, we strongly recommend reading the documentation and working through the `Bookinfo` sample application to familiarize yourself with the mesh and verify that it is working properly in your environment, before proceeding to work with the operator.

 To learn more about Istio,
 see [What is Istio](https://istio.io/latest/docs/concepts/what-is-istio/).